KatG33/Website/README.md

     2. Django has bre-build Authentication and such Security features as password encryption and data access control, which is a good start for a beginner web developer who does not know how to implement those features from scratch.
     3. Django does not utilize SQL for databases, but instead uses ORM.
 ORM has much easier syntax and implementation than SQL.
-    4. Both Django and react are using languages that are popular and easy to learn.
+    4. Both Django and React use popular and easy-to-learn languages.
 I am already familiar with Python.
     5. Both React and Django have great modularity which permits to reuse the code.
-        This will make management and debugging of smaller components of the application much easier.
+        This will make the management and debugging of smaller components of the application much easier.